Baraku7/havenwithme/README.md

       <div class="terms-section" id="p12">
         <div class="terms-section-num">Section 12</div>
         <div class="terms-section-title">Third-Party Services & Links</div>
-        <div class="terms-text">Haven may contain links to third-party services, including therapist directories and crisis hotlines.
+        <div class="terms-text">Haven may contain links to third-party services, including therapist directories.
 This Privacy Policy applies only to Haven.
 We are not responsible for the privacy practices of third-party websites or services.</div>
-        <div class="terms-text">When you click on a link to a third-party service such as a therapist's website or a crisis hotline, you leave Haven and that service's own privacy policy applies.</div>
+        <div class="terms-text">When you click on a link to a third-party service such as a therapist's website, you leave Haven and that service's own privacy policy applies.</div>
         <div class="terms-text">We carefully vet our third-party service providers and only work with companies that maintain high standards of privacy and security.
 However, we encourage you to review the privacy policy of any service you use.</div>
       </div>